 Aloha, I am writing to oppose HB842.
 There are already accurate and reliable testing procedures in place at Nāwahīokalani'ōpu'u.
 Additional testing based on the English language and its perspective is unnecessary and would be of no real benefit to our families.
 Additional testing, would also cost a large amount of money that I would much rather see being used for school materials, books and other needed equipment.
+LATE Testimony submitted late may not be considered by the Committee for decision making purposes.
+HB-842 Submitted on: 2/2/2023 9:29:32 AM Testimony for EDN on 2/2/2023 2:00:00 PM

-Submitted By Organization Testifier Position Testify Serena Hayes Individual Oppose Written Testimony Only
+Submitted By Organization Testifier Position Testify Serena Hayes Individual Oppose Written Testimony Only Comments: